 Employees and contractors must comply with the biosecurity protocols adopted and report any infection in the workplace or in their families to the employer so the appropriate measures can be adopted.
 They must adopt self-care measures and report any health changes to the employer and in the CoronApp, particularly symptoms of respiratory disease.
 Non-compliance with the protocols may result in fines and also in criminal investigations.
-There are additional biosecurity protocols for specific sectors.
+There are specific sectors.